weXsol/Mongrel/README.md

 Mongrel: the eXist-db MongoDB extension
 ========================================

-The Mongrel eXist-db extention provides xquery extension functions to access MongoDB database functions.
+The Mongrel eXist-db extension provides xquery extension functions to access MongoDB database functions.

 In addition to "regular" [MongoDB](https://github.com/dizzzz/Mongrel/wiki/MongoDB) operations the extension also provides [GridFS](https://github.com/dizzzz/Mongrel/wiki/GridFS) functions to manage arbitrary sized documents that are stored in MongoDB.